Isurwars/Correlation/paper.md

 ---
-title: ' Correlation: An Analyzing Tool for Liquids and for Amorphous Solids'
+title: 'Correlation: An Analyzing Tool for Liquids and for Amorphous Solids'
 tags:
   - C++
   - Materials